BryceVandegrift/website/content/hardware.md

 I honestly think that a cell phone is just a dumbed down computer that can fit into your pocket.
 If that's the case, then why can't we have all the features of a computer but for a cell phone?
 If you want a cell phone that respects your privacy and is almost like a computer in your pocket, I recommend getting the [Librem 5](https://puri.sm/products/librem-5/) or De-Google an Android phone.
+I personally have a Google Pixel 3a that I flashed [Graphene OS](https://grapheneos.org/) onto.